pcheng17/aoc-python/2024/README.md

 interesting problem.
 It touches on some important algorithms and data structures, such as the idea of matching two indices toward each other, or the idea of a heap (which I did not actually use, oh well).
 All in all, despite being a hard problem to understand, I liked it.

+### Day 10

+Not bad!
+A little rusty thinking about BFS/DFS and memoization, but this was a nice warm up into these types of problems.
+I'm happy I caught on pretty quickly that part a is much better done in "reverse", i.e., start from the 9's and move backward toward the 0s... or at least I think it's much better done in reverse.
+Part b took me a second to figure out how I wanted to setup the DFS, but all in all, pretty straightforward.

+I learned an interesting trick today.
+If I want to pass a variable by reference, just stick it in a (one-element) list.